-Despite our leap into low-waste living, I was oddly hesitant to tackle waste reduction when it came to my period.
-For better or for worse, women are taught to be discreet about menstruation; disposable items that can be easily tossed or flushed down the drain make that easy.
+Despite our leap into low-waste living, I was oddly hesitant to tackle waste reduction when it came to my cycle.
+For better or for worse, women are taught to be discreet about periods; disposable items that can be easily tossed or flushed down the drain make that easy.
 And yet, the more I thought of it, the more it bothered me that I wasn’t actively taking steps towards a more eco-friendly approach each month.

 As we all know, the most common menstrual care choices are disposable tampons and pads.
 A National Geographic article recently stated:

 “In 2018 alone, people in the U.S. bought 5.8 billion tampons, and over the course of a lifetime, a single menstruator will use somewhere between 5 and 15 thousand pads and tampons, the vast majority of which will wind up in landfills as plastic waste.”